-The photographs included in this project are available through the Archival Research Catalog (ARC) and are in Record Group 111, Records of the Office of the Chief Signal Officer.
+The photographs included in this project are available through the Online Catalog (OPA) and are in Record Group 111, Records of the Office of the Chief Signal Officer.

 The National Archives Catalog replaces its prototypes, the Archival Research Catalog (ARC) and NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 The online catalog's advanced functionalities also allow you to search by organization, person, or topic.

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.

 Currently, about 80% of NARA's vast holdings have been described in the online catalog.
 Thousands of digital images can be searched in the online catalog.
 In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.

 Mueller, Jean West and Wynell B. Schamel.
 "Lincoln's Spot Resolutions."
 Social Education 52, 6 (October 1988): 455 - 457, 466.